 You are going to like this!
-For those eligible for a Board of Governors Grant known as the “BOG”, there is no enrollment fee (tuition) at all.
+For those eligible for a California College Promise Grant (formerly Board of Governors or BOG Fee Waiver) there is no enrollment fee (tuition) at all.

-For students who are not eligible for the BOG, the enrollment fee is currently $46 per unit (this amount is subject to change per state budget funding).
-To see if you are eligible for the BOG, go to the CRC financial Aid web site at CRC financial Aid website
+For students who are not eligible for the California College Promise Grant, the enrollment fee is currently $46 per unit (this amount is subject to change per state budget funding).
+To see if you are eligible for a grant, go to the CRC financial Aid web site at CRC financial Aid website

 Your main expenses at CRC will be transportation, parking and books.
 Books are the largest single expense at a community college.
 They may run $80 to $100 per class so, if you are taking a twelve unit load (four classes), you should figure on another $400 for books.
 Of course, if you are eligible for financial aid and the Cal Grant, all of these expenses could be covered so be sure to file a FAFSA (application) Go to FAFSA and http://www.calgrants.org/ to apply.